Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab8.md

 star movement in galaxies, and is often used to solve PDEs as a Stochastic Differential Equation.

-In this case, this work considers the PDE variant of Brownian Motion (non-weiner process) to solve the heat equation from Example 1.
+In this case, this work considers the SDE variant of Brownian Motion ( Weiner) to solve the heat equation from Example 1.
 Moreover, this example will discuss some of the mathematics involved in using the concept of Brownian Motion to solve PDEs _backwards_, which is an important quality of Brownian motion.